Kara Walker: In art and popular culture

+In 2017, a large scale mural portrait of Walker by artist Chuck Close was installed in a New York City subway station (Q line, 86th Street), part of a MTA public arts program.

 Personal life

-Early in her career, Walker lived in Providence, Rhode Island with her husband, German-born jewelry professor Klaus Bürgel, whom she married in 1996.
+Early in her career, Walker lived in Providence, Rhode Island, with her husband, German-born jewelry professor Klaus Bürgel, whom she married in 1996.
 In 1997, she gave birth to a daughter.
 The couple separated, and their divorce was finalized in 2010.
 As of 2017, Walker is in a relationship with photographer and filmmaker Ari Marcopoulos.
 They married in 2025.

-Walker moved to Fort Greene, Brooklyn in 2003 and has been a professor of visual arts in the MFA program at Columbia University since then.
-She maintained a studio in the Garment District, Manhattan from 2010 until 2017.
+Walker moved to Fort Greene, Brooklyn, in 2003 and has been a professor of visual arts in the MFA program at Columbia University since then.
+She maintained a studio in the Garment District, Manhattan, from 2010 until 2017.
 In May 2017, she moved her art practice to a studio in Industry City.
 She also owns a country home in rural Massachusetts.

-In addition to her own practice, Walker served on the board of directors of the Foundation for Contemporary Arts (FCA) between 2011 and 2016.